 Fulfilling Unmet Needs in the Community

 Maslon recognizes that we must act as a leader, both in our profession and within the communities we serve, to address the rising incidence of unmet legal needs among the disadvantaged.
 As attorneys, we believe such work is our moral and ethical responsibility and is fundamental to the integrity of the judicial system.
-These values are paramount to our firm, inherited through six decades of faithful service to the community.
+These values are paramount to our firm, inherited through more than six decades of faithful service to the community.

 Our long-standing commitment to pro bono work includes participation in the Law Firm Pro Bono Challenge, a pact formed by the nation's largest law firms to significantly increase the amount of pro bono work being performed by their organizations.
 In addition, Maslon is a participant in the Minnesota State Bar Association North Star Lawyers program, which recognizes members who provide 50 hours or more of pro bono legal services per year to those who otherwise could not afford representation.

 We encourage our attorneys and paralegals to pursue pro bono work that represents their distinct individual interests and concerns.
 As a result, our work spans a broad spectrum of clients and cases, including civil rights matters.
 Maslon has represented and will continue to represent a diverse range of clients.